 Set Up A 6.17% Interest Account With Digital Federal Credit Union (DCU)

-After setting up your Netspend accounts, my next recommendation would be to set up a savings account with Digital Federal Credit Union (DCU).
+If you want to take your cash savings to the next level, my next recommendation would be to set up a savings account with Digital Federal Credit Union (DCU).
 DCU is an online credit union with a savings account that gives you 6.17% interest on your first $1,000.
 If you have a two-person household, you can have $2,000 earning over 6% interest.
-My understanding is that you can also open custodial accounts for children in your household, which adds another $1,000 per child earning high rates of interest (I haven’t done this yet, but I need to try).
+My understanding is that you can also open custodial accounts for children in your household, which adds another $1,000 per child earning high rates of interest (I haven’t done this yet, but I may consider trying it out).

 When you sign up for this account, make sure to save your Member ID number somewhere, as you’ll need that to set up online access.
 Otherwise, opening this account is fairly straightforward.

 One thing to note is that you need to be a member of a participating organization to open an account with DCU.
 The cheapest organization you can join is Reach Out For Schools, which requires a one-time $10 donation.
 In the application, there will be a section where you can make your donation and become a participating member, which then makes you eligible to open a DCU account.
-Paying $10 to join this organization is well worth it.
-You’ll get your money back from the interest alone, plus you’re donating to a non-profit that raises money for schools.
+Paying $10 to join this organization is worth it since you’ll get your money back from the interest you earn, plus you’re donating to a non-profit that raises money for schools.

 Open An H-E-B Debit Card Account For 6% Interest On Up To $2,000